raspberrypilearning/octapi-public-key-cryptography/en/step_7.md

 ### Investigation

-1. Delete the line `random.seed(12345)`.
+- Delete the line `random.seed(12345)`.

-1. Run the program multiple times and compare the output.
+- Run the program multiple times and compare the output.
 What happens now?

 --- collapse ---
 ---
 title: Explanation
-image: images/https.png
 ---
 Although the numbers we have generated now _appear_ to be different each time, they are still not genuinely random.
 This is because the algorithm used to generate the prime numbers still needs a seed - the seed still exists, we just don't know what it is!
 If we don't specify one, the seed is chosen in the background, usually based on a changing value such as the current time.
 This explains why each time we run the program the numbers are different and apparently random.
 The problem remains the same however: an attacker could still work out what the seed was, and regenerate the same random numbers we did with its help.